linuxcloudadmin/linuxcloudadmin.github.io/Linux/RHEL/emc-grab.md

 [Back to Homepage](https://linuxcloudadmin.github.io)

 ## EMCgrab
+- EMCgrab is a utility that is run locally on each host and gathers storage-specific information (driver version, storage-technical details, etc).
 - When we face issue while using EMC SAN storage, EMC will ask for emc grab.
 Below is the steps to run emc grab.

 ```